 Acting Out is a book created with 50 men and women of the Palestinian theatre community representing 26 theatres, and Jonathan Daitch, a photographer and activist living in France.

-It is a collection of personal reflections derived from interviews undertaken in 2015, ’16 & ’17 in the West Bank, Jaffa, Haifa, and Maghar, in Gaza through Skype, and in France during tours.
+It is a collection of personal reflections derived from interviews undertaken in 2015, 2016 & 2017 in 26 theatres in 11 cities: Bethlehem, Beit Jala, Jerusalem, Ramallah, Al-Birah, Hebron, Jenin, Jaffa, Haifa, and Maghar, in Gaza through Skype, and in France during tours.
 During our interviews the actors, actresses, directors and theatre managers talked openly about the joys and the difficulties of doing theatre in Palestine.
 These testimonies provide authentic, intimate, and experienced views of contemporary Palestinian culture and daily life, affected but not diminished by the Israeli occupation.

-Acting Out contains approximately 65,000 words and 150 photos (of which 100 are small black and white portraits accompanying the texts).
-The format presented here gives a length of 220 – 230 pages.
+Acting Out is approximately 200 pages with 70,000 words and 220 photos (of which 150 are small black and white portraits accompanying the texts).